Participation

 What is the submission deadline?

-The final deadline for submissions is January 31, 2023.
+The final deadline for submissions is January 31, 2024.
+A postmark of January 31, 2024 will also be accepted.